edithram23/genai/Streamlit-app/Readme.md

 # Call Transcript Analysis

-This project is a replication task developed for an internship.
+This project is a replication task developed for an internship assessment.
 It involves analyzing earnings call transcripts using various NLP techniques and models.
 The goal is to extract, summarize, and categorize information effectively, with a focus on important topics and speaker-specific details.

 ## Table of Contents